 A good knowledge of phonics together with sight-vocabulary form the basis for good reading skills.
 Both of these systems should be used together, not in isolation.

-If you plan to enrol your child on courses, ensure that the teachers are native speakers with a correct knowledge of phonetic teaching.
+If you plan to enroll your child on courses, ensure that the teachers are native speakers with a correct knowledge of phonetic teaching.

 For the sake of uniformity, many parents prefer their children to learn the British sounds first.
 This will avoid confusion.